HarishHary/blink/docs/internals/snapshot-runtime.md

 - `ControllerActorName` names the subscription's far end.

 ## Readiness

+Reader and projection status messages carry an `int64` Unix-nanosecond `Epoch`, monotonically advanced even if the clock repeats or moves backward.
+The supervisor keeps one `lastStatusEpoch` alongside each child's PID and status, accepting only newer epochs from the current PID and forwarding those timestamps unchanged.
+The epoch survives child replacement: the existing activation message carries the current epoch, and the replacement seeds its first publication from that floor.
+There are no separate incoming/outgoing epochs or duplicate supervisor-level status caches.
+Supervisor-generated lifecycle or projection identity changes advance the same epoch; replaying an unchanged status retains it.

 `ProjectionCommitExternal` (matcher runtime) defers visibility to the parent; `ProjectionCommitDirect` (rule tree) makes a complete parsed snapshot visible at once. `Ready` needs a committed generation, a ready reader, and reader and observed generations at or beyond that commit.